The journey began when I was 14 or 15…and I have not looked back!

 Since that time of living in Semarang, although I had long stints of living back in Melbourne, I travelled to Indonesia once or twice every year to continue my journey of learning.
 In 2007 things changed dramatically in my life and I made the decision to leave life in Melbourne…I took off to Indonesia and lived on Gili Trawangan for over 6 months…just absorbing quiet village life and the ins and outs of the locals.
 I lived in a small room with no TV, no radio, no newspapers and very rarely any electricity!
 That period was a learning curb for me in many ways.
 After that I travelled quite extensively through Lombok.
 I then returned to Melbourne for a short time but I was longing to be back in Indonesia – a constant pull of being caught between two shores (that was what my life had become) so in 2008 I moved to Bali and lived and worked in Bali for an extended period of time, working at Sekolah Lentera Kasih in Kerobokan, teaching grade 4/5.
 This was also a very interesting experience – but I’m not going to reflect on these past experiences – I want to move forward.

 In 2009 I moved back to Melbourne to be with my family at a difficult time and I am now living and working back in Melbourne and for the first time in a very long time – I feel settled here and I feel at home, although my longings to be in Indonesia are still with me…those feelings will always be with me.
+I’m settling into a new job and hope to open my own bar in the next 12 months.
+Obviously, I will need to get a license to do this (note to self: search get rsa melbourne).
 Melbourne is a lovely place and I always recommend that people come and visit me here.
 The weather is beautiful and there are so many things to do, not to mention the amazing Café in north Melbourne!
 Although I love Indonesia, Melbourne will always be my home.

 From 2009 – 2013 I worked as Indonesian Language Advisor for the Department of Education and Early Childhood Development, and during this time I finally felt that I could put my strong passions for Indonesia into practical use through developing and managing projects such as; In-country Student Study Tours, Student Local Language Immersion Camps, Educational Resource Kits, Online Learning Resources and so much more.